PlayStation Portable: System software

 The PSP runs a custom operating system referred to as the System Software, which can be updated over the Internet, or by loading an update from a Memory Stick or UMD.
-Sony offers no method for downgrading such software.
+Sony does not provide a method to perform operating system downgrades.

 While System Software updates can be used with consoles from any region, Sony recommends only downloading updates released for the model's region.
 System Software updates have added many features, including a web browser, Adobe Flash support, additional codecs for various media, PlayStation 3 (PS3) connectivity, and patches against security exploits and the execution of homebrew programs.
 The most recent version, numbered 6.61, was released on January 15, 2015.